gclef-cmu/music-arena/README.md

   display_name: "Your Model Name"
   description: "Brief description of your model"
   organization: "Your Organization"
-  access: "OPEN"  # or "CLOSED", "GATED"
+  access: "OPEN"  # or "PROPRIETARY"
   supports_lyrics: false  # or true if it supports lyrics
+  # Fields below are optional but strongly encouraged
   model_type: "Codec Language Model"  # or "Latent Diffusion", etc.
   training_data:
     type: "Creative Commons"  # or "Licensed Stock", "Commercial", etc.